skinfans/expresstrade-android/README.md

-# The source code of the app ExpressTrade for Android
+# The source code of the native app ExpressTrade for Android

 **SKINFANS** provides you the Source Code of the App ExpressTrade for Android.
 We have done quite a lot of work to developing this Application and will continue to improve it for you!
 Sure, you could download source code to look through or even try it.